 Scams can take many forms and function globally, while some can be country specific.
-The attackers may just want the scam to run in a specific country, or to target a specific demographic, or group of people, or even a particular person.Protect Yourself from Scams
+The attackers may just want the scam to run in a specific country, or to target a specific demographic, or group of people, or even a particular person.Protect Your Site from Phishing

 What is a Scam?

 A scam is basically a term used to describe a fraudulent business or scheme that aims to take money or other goods from an unsuspecting target.

 With the world becoming more connected thanks to the Internet, scams have increased in both scope and intensity.
 Because of advancements in technology (including cryptocurrencies), it’s much easier to move money around, and it’s often up to you to remain cautious with people in your connected life.

 First, let’s take a look at a few examples of scams.

 This message here was easily flagged by Android as spam because it doesn’t have a specific target.
 It was sent to anyone/everyone on the scammer’s target list.

 What if the message hadn’t been flagged?
 What if you knew someone named Ken and this message could have been potentially truthful so you contacted that email?